murgo/locksniffer/README.md

 # LockSniffer
 Simple tool for checking how long your Windows session has been logged on during the day.
 Every time you run the app or unlock your work station, a log row is appended to a file.
 Similarly, when logging off or locking the machine a row is logged.
-You can check from the super beautiful UI how many times you were present during any day.
+You can check from the super beautiful UI how long you were present during the day.

 ![Screenshot](locksniffer_screenshot.png?raw=true)